Pushparaj-Overseasits/academy-admission/README.md

 ---
 **Note for future developers**

-The Document Upload during student(user) admission is not working correctly.
-The Admin's Student List View has a View button which when clicked should show all the details of the student.
+The Way in which the Student List section of Admin displays the details of Students in not very great UI.